-strongly depend on the individual case at hand.
-In certain cases it may even be in the discretion of the dominant company how to rectify the infringement, eg, whether to offer the same rebate to the discriminated company or to subsequently deny preferential treatment to the favoured company.
+The legal basis for private enforcement is section 33(1) of the ARC, which provides the affected party with claims for compensation and rectification of the infringement as well as, where there is a risk of recurrence, for an injunction.
+The legal consequences of these claims strongly depend on the individual case at hand.
+In certain cases it may even be at the discretion of the dominant company how to rectify the infringement, eg, whether to offer the same rebate to the discriminated company or to subsequently deny preferential treatment to the favoured company.
 In general, granting access to infrastructure, supplying goods or services or concluding a contract are all possible legal consequences of private enforcement under section 33 of the ARC.
 Accordingly, in one instance the owner of an airport was ordered to grant a company providing shuttle services access to the roadway leading to the terminal (judgment of the Koblenz Court of Appeals, 17 December 2009).

 Following a significant increase in cartel-related follow-on damage litigation over recent years, damage actions or other types of litigation (eg, requesting the termination of discriminatory conduct, access to a network or infrastructure) based on alleged restrictive unilateral conduct have also become fairly commonplace.
-Unlike cartel damage cases, these actions often do not follow an investigation and decision by the FCO (or other competition authorities), but are brought on a standalone basis.
+Unlike cartel damage cases, these actions often do not follow an investigation and decision by the FCO (or other competition authorities) but are brought on a standalone basis.

-32 Damages
+Damages